Metric and Imperial Unit Converters and Conversion Tables

 the prototypes are kept at the office of BIPM in France.

-The unit names are based on adding prefixes "centi", "kilo' etc as decimal multipliers which makes metric system very easy
+The unit names are based on adding the prefixes "centi", "kilo' etc as decimal multipliers, which makes the Metric system very easy

-compared to the other measurement systems since to convert between the units, all you have to do is multiplying by a decimal.
+compared to the other measurement systems, since to convert between the units, all you have to do is to multiply by a decimal.

 For example, to calculate how many centimeters in a meter, all you have to do is multiply it by 100 since "centi" denotes